BLUE SKIES, GREEN GRASS, AND WARMTH

 Most family groups arriving in New Zealand had single mothers, some shown above.12 Two single fathers accompanied their children.
 Men not accepted into the army were generally medically unfit or too old.
 The group included a priest and three nuns.

-Fifty years later a chance visit to the Auckland Museum led Joe to discover that by the time he landed in Wellington, his father had already been killed in action in Italy.
+Fifty years later, a chance visit to the Auckland Museum led Joe to discover that by the time he landed in Wellington, his father had already been killed in action in Italy.
 Franciszek and Joe had travelled together to the Polish army’s enlistment station in Ashkhabad, southern Russia, after Joe's mother and grandmother died in Siberia.
 Joe last saw Franciszek when he left for training in Egypt.
 Joe moved from one orphanage to another until he was selected to travel to New Zealand.
 (See Joe's full story on this page.)

 “When we arrived in New Zealand we thought what a lovely place it was because it was so nice and green and there were all these little houses up on the hills.
-It was so beautiful, the harbour was like a lake.
+It was so beautiful.
+The harbour was like a lake.
 We couldn’t believe we were in such a beautiful place, after being in Persia where everything was always sort of brown.”

 For Joe it got even better when he was ushered onto a train.